Why $120K per Month Operators Stay Stuck When All the Metrics Look Right

 The problem: 3% monthly improvements worked to get you to $120K.
 They won’t get you to $150K.

 Why it appears now: At $80K, compound gains create growth.
-At $120K, you’ve optimized the current model near-maximum.
-Incremental gains = incremental results.
+At $120K, you’ve pushed the current model near its limit.
+Incremental gains mean incremental results.

 Chen ran a $118K/month paid ads agency.
 He’d implemented The 3% Lever beautifully: